-- Do you have experienced legal assistants to do some of the work to keep costs lower?
+- Do you have experienced legal assistants to do some work to keep costs lower?

-- Will you prepare any final tax returns for my loved one and the estate?
+- Will you prepare any final tax returns for the deceased and the estate?

 - About how long will it take you to finish the probate process?